json-schema-org/website/pages/blog/posts/oracle-case-study.md

 };
 ```

-Here we ask the view to accept `INSERT` SQL statements (via `@insert`) and remap the JSON `_id` attribute (mandatory JSON unique key) to the relational column `NAME` (note that JSON fields are case sensitive).
+Here we ask the view to accept `INSERT` SQL statements (via `@insert`) and remap the JSON `_id` attribute (mandatory JSON unique key) to the relational column `NAME` (note that JSON fields are case-sensitive).
 The other two attributes are automatically mapped because the JSON attributes and relational table column names are the same.

 You can find hereunder the JSON schema of this JSON relational duality view: